json420/microfiber/doc/microfiber.rst

-And this is also a typical *env* for `desktopcouch`_ or `dc3`_, except this time using basic auth instead of oauth:
+And this is also a typical *env* for `desktopcouch`_ or `dc3`_, except this time using basic auth instead of OAuth:

 >>> env4 = {
 ...     'basic': {